 For more coverage in the arms and a slightly toastier feel, a cape scarf is a fabulous choice.
-What’s great about these pieces in particular is that they have arms holes built in so that the whole piece stays right in place.
-This also makes it one of the easy ways to wear a scarf.
-Not to mention they’re super stylish!
+What’s great about this piece is that it has arm holes built right in, meaning it will stay right in place as you get through the day.

 Take inspiration from these fall fashion trends and update your look with one or two new pieces.

 How cute are these?
 Hair accessories are one of the most understated yet ultra cute ways to wear a scarf and play up your look.
 You can tie these into your ponytail or wear as a retro headband instead for a look that’s sure to stand out.